Duan-JM/awesome-papers-fewshot/image_classification/README.md

     * Improve MAML to 66%
     * the initial model can be trained biased towards some tasks, particularly those sampled in meta-training phase

+- [ICLR 2020] Automated Relational Meta-learning
+    * adding knowledge graph on the prototypes
+    * not familiar with the dataset, but very interesting
+    * show 5% better than TADAM

 ### Generative Based Few-shot Learning
 **One line descriptions:** Generate features to expasion small datasets to large datasets, then fintune.